Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Stochastic gradient descent via stochastic differential equations for stochastic optimization

-Solving (\ref{min-1}) by algorithms (\ref{min-GD2}) and (\ref{min-Nest2}) requires evaluating the sum-gradient for all training data, that is, it requires expensive evaluations of the gradients $\nabla\! \ell(\theta; U_{i})$ from summand functions $\ell(\theta; U_{i})$ with all (training or sample) data $U_i$, $i=1, \cdots, n$.
-For big data problems, data are enormous, such evaluation of the sums of gradients for all data becomes prohibitively expensive.
-To overcome the computational burden, stochastic gradient descent uses a so-called mini-batch of data to evaluate a corresponding subset of summand functions at each iteration.
+Solving the stochastic sample optimization problem (\ref{min-1}) by the algorithms (\ref{min-GD2}) and (\ref{min-Nest2}) requires evaluating the sum-gradient for all data, that is, it requires expensive evaluations of the gradients $\nabla\! \ell(\theta; U_{i})$ from summand functions $\ell(\theta; U_{i})$ with all data $U_i$, $i=1, \cdots, n$.
+For big data problems, data are enormous, and such evaluation of the sums of gradients for all data becomes prohibitively expensive.
+To overcome the computational burden, stochastic gradient descent uses a so-called mini-batch of data to evaluate the corresponding subset of summand functions at each iteration.
 Each mini-batch is a relatively small data set that is sampled from (i) the large training data set $\bU_n$ or (ii) the underlying population distribution $Q$.
 For the case of subsampling from the original data set $\bU_n$, it turns out that mini-batch subsampling in the stochastic gradient descent scheme is similar to the $m$ out of $n$ (with or without replacement) bootstraps for gradients (Bickel et al. (1997)).
 While bootstrap resampling is widely used to draw inferences in statistics, resampling used here in learning community is motivated purely from the computational purpose.
 Specifically, assume integer $m$ is much smaller than $n$, and denote by $\bU_m^*=(U_1^*, \cdots, U_m^*)^\prime$ a mini-batch.
 For the case (ii), $\bU_m^*=(U_1^*, \cdots, U_m^*)^\prime$ is an i.i.d. sample taken from distribution $Q$.
 For case (i), $\bU_m^*=(U_1^*, \cdots, U_m^*)^\prime$ is a subsample taken from $\bU=(U_1, \cdots, U_n)^\prime$, where $U_1^*, \cdots, U_m^*$ are randomly drawn with or without replacement from $U_1, \cdots, U_n$.
 For the case of with replacement, $U_1^*, \cdots, U_m^*$ are an i.i.d. sample taken from $\hat{Q}_n$, and $\hat{Q}_n$ is the empirical distribution of $U_1, \cdots, U_n$.
-The main computational idea in the algorithm is to replace $\cL^n(\theta; \bU_n)$ in (\ref{min-GD2}) and (\ref{min-Nest2}) by a smaller sample version $\hat{\cL}^m(\theta; \bU^*_m)$ at each iteration, where
+In this paper we consider the case that mini-batches are sampled from the underlying distribution $Q$.
+Since mini-batch size $m$ is negligible in comparison with data size $n$, the bootstrap sampling case (ii) can be handled via strong approximation (Cs\"{o}rg\"{o} and Mason (1989), Cs\"{o}rg\"{o} et al. (1999), Massart (1989), Rio (1993a, b)) by converting case (ii) into the essentially proven scenario of case (i) where mini-bataches are sampled from the underlying distribution $Q$.